Managing mental health problems and symptoms

 What should I do about my medication/appointments?

-- If you have travelled in the past 14 days, or you do not feel comfortable attending an appointment in the hospital or clinic, please call the clinic or hospital to reschedule for an appointment.
+- If you are currently under compulsory quarantine, compulsory testing, or you do not feel comfortable attending an appointment in the hospital or clinic, please call the clinic or hospital to reschedule for an appointment.

-- If you are running out of medication, please contact the clinic or hospital.
-Hospital staff may be able to arrange a medication refill for you.
+- If you are running out of medication, please contact the clinic or hospital (contact information of SOPCs can be found here).
+The hospital staff may be able to arrange a medication refill for you.
 Please bring along your appointment slip and HKID to collect your refill.

 - If you do not feel comfortable attending an appointment, please contact the clinic to discuss alternative options with your therapists, such as reschedule or opt for a phone or video call appointment.